getsentry/self-hosted/README.md

 There may need to be modifications to the included `docker-compose.yml` file to accommodate your needs or your environment.
 These instructions are a guideline for what you should generally do.

-1. `mkdir -p data/{sentry,postgres}` - Make our local database and sentry config directories.
+1. `docker volume create --name=sentry-data && docker volume create --name=sentry-postgres` - Make our local database and sentry volumes
-    This directory is bind-mounted with postgres so you don't lose state!
+    Docker volumes have to be created manually, as they are declared as external to be more durable.
+2. `cp -n .env.example .env` - create env config file
-2. `docker-compose build` - Build and tag the Docker services
+3. `docker-compose build` - Build and tag the Docker services
-3. `docker-compose run --rm web config generate-secret-key` - Generate a secret key.
+4. `docker-compose run --rm web config generate-secret-key` - Generate a secret key.
-    Add it to `docker-compose.yml` in `base` as `SENTRY_SECRET_KEY`.
+    Add it to `.env` as `SENTRY_SECRET_KEY`.
-4. `docker-compose run --rm web upgrade` - Build the database.
+5. `docker-compose run --rm web upgrade` - Build the database.
     Use the interactive prompts to create a user account.
-5. `docker-compose up -d` - Lift all services (detached/background mode).
+6. `docker-compose up -d` - Lift all services (detached/background mode).
-6. Access your instance at `localhost:9000`!
+7. Access your instance at `localhost:9000`!

-Note that as long as you have your database bind-mounted, you should be fine stopping and removing the containers without worry.

 ## Securing Sentry with SSL/TLS